 C. An Example with the Excel Pivot Table

 We will show the use of the Pivot table with detailed examples.
 A new data set will be used to show the use of the Pivot table.

 We will represent this data set through the Pivot table.

 - Convert this data set into a Pivot table as the process is shown already.

 We will change the calculation and representation by changing the PivotTable Fields.

-Assume, we want to see only the sum of sales of each date, and the name of the customer is not required.
+Assume we want to see only the sum of sales for each date, and the name of the customer is not required.

 In this segment, we will represent the total sales of each customer.

 We can represent the value in terms of percentage.